IndrajeetPatil/Advanced-R-exercises/_book/Function-factories.md

 }
 ```

-**A2.** To see why we formulate this transformation like above by comparing it to the one mentioned in the book:
+**A2.** To see why we formulate this transformation like above, we can compare it to the one mentioned in the book:

 ```r